Austin Proehl

 Austin Proehl (born October 11, 1995) is an American former professional football player who was a wide receiver in the National Football League (NFL).
 He played college football for the North Carolina Tar Heels.
+He is currently the wide receivers coach for the St. Louis Battlehawks of the United Football League (UFL).

 College career

 Proehl played college football for University of North Carolina at Chapel Hill.